Design Systems

 Atlas Design System

-When I was on the Atlas Design System team at Nielsen, I gathered examples from dozens of tangled, legacy products, all with different visual designs and different tech stacks.
+When I began working on the Atlas Design System team at Nielsen, I gathered examples from dozens of tangled, legacy products, all with different visual designs and different tech stacks.
+I identified recurring patterns and created a matrix of what features were shared, and then used that to set requirements and MVP.
+From there I focused on building common patterns, that were code-agnostic, with a fresh design.

 Peer review - compiling the different features from all the different apps